rmukh/abanalysis/README.md

 `batch_merge.py` performs PANDAseq merging on a directory of paired FASTQ (or gzipped FASTQ) files.
 `mongoimport.py` iteratively imports a directory of JSON files into a MongoDB database.

 ## Requirements
 Python 2 >= 2.7
-biopython < 1.76
+biopython <= 1.76

-batch_merge requires PANDAseq (https://github.com/neufeld/pandaseq)
+`batch_merge.py` requires PANDAseq (https://github.com/neufeld/pandaseq)
-mongoimport requries MongoDB (http://www.mongodb.org/) and pymongo
+`mongoimport.py` requires MongoDB <= 4.4 (http://www.mongodb.org/) and pymongo <= 3.11.4

 ## Notes
-You don't need to install *igblastn*.
+You **don't** need to install *igblastn*.
 The binaries are included in this repository.

-*ab_analysis.py* should work correctly with Windows(x86, x64), Linux, OS X
+*AbAnalysis* should work correctly with Windows(x86, x64), Linux, OS X

-biopython < 1.76 since it was the last version with Python 2.7 support
+biopython <= 1.76 since it was the last version with Python 2.7 support

+You can install almost all the requirements with *pip* or *anaconda*
+For example, pip install biopython==1.75

+pandaseq will require some level of professional skills to compile binaries for Windows.
+OS X/Linux compiled versions you can find under the official releases tab on GitHub (https://github.com/neufeld/pandaseq/releases)